-Keywords

-Rhinoconjunctivitis

-Asthma

-Eczema

-Multimorbidity

-Global

-Introduction
+Keywords: Rhinoconjunctivitis, Asthma, Eczema, Multimorbidity, Global

+INTRODUCTION

-The International Study of Asthma and Allergies in Childhood (ISAAC) has used standardised questionnaires to assess prevalence, time trends and epidemiological associations for symptoms of non-infective rhinoconjunctivitis, asthma and eczema among children from over 300 centres in more than 100 countries worldwide [1,2].
-More detailed biomedical assessment in 30 diverse centres in ISAAC Phase Two [3-5] has demonstrated that allergic sensitisation accounts for a much lower proportion of rhinoconjunctivitis, asthma and eczema symptoms in centres from low- and middle-income countries than it does in more affluent settings which feature more prominently in the epidemiological literature.
+The International Study of Asthma and Allergies in Childhood (ISAAC) has used standardised questionnaires to assess prevalence, time trends, and epidemiological associations for symptoms of non-infective rhinoconjunctivitis, asthma, and eczema among children from over 300 centres in more than 100 countries worldwide.^{1,2} More detailed biomedical assessment in 30 diverse centres in ISAAC Phase Two3-5 has demonstrated that allergic sensitisation accounts for a much lower proportion of rhinoconjunctivitis, asthma, and eczema symptoms in centres from low- and middle-income countries than it does in more affluent settings which feature more prominently in the epidemiological literature.

-Previous publications from ISAAC Phase Three have presented the associations of each of the three diseases with single environmental or lifestyle factors [6-19].
-More recently, these have been summarised across multiple risk factors for symptoms of asthma [20] and eczema [21], and comparisons made between the relationship of each of these diseases to exposures measured at the level of individuals and exposures averaged at the area level (schools).
+Previous publications from ISAAC Phase Three have presented the associations of each of the 3 diseases with single environmental or lifestyle factors.6-19 More recently, these have been summarised across multiple risk factors for symptoms of asthma20 and eczema,21 and comparisons have been made between the relationship of each of these diseases to exposures measured at the level of individuals and exposures averaged at the area level (schools).

-In this paper, we apply the multi-level analytical approach to symptoms of rhinoconjunctivitis and extend our overview to assess similarities and differences in the epidemiological patterns of the three diseases, singly and in combination.
+In this paper, we apply the multi-level analytical approach to symptoms of rhinoconjunctivitis and extend our overview to assess similarities and differences in the epidemiological patterns of the 3 diseases, singly and in combination.
 We also compare these patterns between centres from higher-income and lower-income countries.